Unnecessarily Large Interior

 - Gallaxhar's ship in Monsters vs. Aliens is, for no readily apparent reason, sized to fit a nearly 50 foot tall woman.
-Justified in the hanger bays, where there are giant robots that need the room.
-Not justified in the rest of the ship, which has a ridiculously spacious interior despite the fact that the corridors leading to it cannot fit the robots and it's doubtful "rampage by giant woman" was taken into account when the ship was built.
+The hanger bays have giant robots that need the room but the rest of the ship has a ridiculously spacious interior despite the fact that the corridors leading to it cannot fit the robots and it's doubtful "rampage by giant woman" was taken into account when the ship was built.

 - A justified example is the monster holding facility in Area 52.
 It was meant to house thousands of monsters of various sizes.
 The "unnecessarily" part comes from the fact that it never seems to house more than a handful at any given time.

-- It would be neccesary for any time they wanted or needed to move Insectasaurus.
+- It would be necessary for any time they wanted or needed to move Insectasaurus.

 - KGB General Gogol's office in the James Bond movies.

 - The Mummy (1999): As in the Sky Captain and the World of Tomorrow example above, the director of the first two movies, Stephen Sommers, inspired the visual effects artists to come up with "The Stephen Sommers Scale".
 It goes: "1.
 Reasonable.
 2. Ridiculous.
 3. Oh my god, the computer is crashing.
 4. What Stephen wants."

 - From Douglas Adams: